 Enable a simple, pluggable, and complete story for your production ML inference server by providing prediction, pre-processing, post-processing and explainability out of the box.

 Our strong community contributions help KFServing to grow.
-We have a Technical Steering Committee driven by Google, IBM, Microsoft, Seldon, and Bloomberg.
+We have a Technical Steering Committee driven by Bloomberg, IBM Cloud, Seldon, Amazon Web Services (AWS) and NVIDIA.
 Browse the KFServing GitHub repo to give us feedback!

 Install with Kubeflow

 KFServing works with Kubeflow 1.2.
 Kustomize installation files are located in the manifests repo.

 Check the examples running KFServing on Istio/Dex in the

 kubeflow/kfserving repository.
 For installation on major cloud providers with Kubeflow, follow their installation docs.

 Kubeflow 1.2 includes KFServing v0.4.1, where the focus has been on enabling KFServing on OpenShift and additionally providing more features, such as adding batcher module as sidecar, Triton inference server renaming and integrations, upgrading Alibi explainer to 0.4.0, updating logger to CloudEvents V1 protocol and allowing customized URL paths on data plane.
 Additionally, the minimum Istio version is now v1.3.1.
 More details can be found here and here

 Deploy models with out-of-the-box model servers

 Model explainability and outlier detection